The Turning of the Tide

 2. The discouragement of friends (Esther 6:13)

-1. This is the beginning of your fall
+1. This was the beginning of his fall.

 3. The call to the banquet (Esther 6:14)